A cream cheese sandwich spread is ideal for adding creamy flavor and “glueing” a sandwich roll-up into place.

 - Chopped fresh jalapeno, to taste

-- Combine the block of cream cheese with any of the other add-in ingredients in a food processor.
+Combine the block of cream cheese with any of the other add-in ingredients in a food processor.
 Whizz until all the ingredients are well chopped.
+One block of cream cheese plus some add-tos is enough for at least 6 sandwiches.